Straight Flush

 • Consider board texture - how community cards interact, including draws and pairs - before committing to an all-in or stepwise value bet.

-Explainers: showdown = final comparison of hands; board texture = how the community cards interact (flush or straight draws, paired boards, etc.).
+A couple of terms that come up below: showdown is the final comparison of hands at the river, and board texture is how the community cards interact (flush or straight draws, paired boards, etc.).

 1. Build the pot early when possible.
 Entering with a reasonable raise increases eventual payoff.